Sweet Potato, Kale, and Quinoa Skillet

 While quinoa comes from a grain, it’s gluten-free because what we actually eat is the seed of the quinoa plant.
 It makes a suitable substitution for cereal grains like barley or rice, and it’s perfect for vegetarian meals because of its high-protein content.
 It also happens to be a complete protein, so it contains all of the amino acids your body needs (just like meat).

-Superfood Sweet Potatoes and Kale
+Are Sweet Potatoes and Kale Superfoods?

 We would be remiss if we didn’t talk about the superfood status of sweet potatoes and kale.
 Sweet potatoes are full of vitamin A and beta-carotene, a powerful antioxidant that supports eye health and boosts the immune system.
 Meanwhile, kale is one of the most nutrient-dense vegetables you can consume.
 It’s an excellent source of vitamins, minerals, and antioxidants.
 As a bonus, its high fiber content also helps you stay fuller for longer!